 Furthermore, while a member of the International Narcotics and Money Laundering Section’s High Intensity Drug Trafficking Area (HIDTA) task force, Jonathan’s investigations focused on multinational cartels and domestic organized crime.
 To that end, Jonathan teamed with investigators from federal, state and local law enforcement agencies and financial regulators, including the U.S. Department of the Treasury's Office of Foreign Assets Control.
 Jonathan also led cross-border investigations and worked with U.S. Embassy officials, as well as law enforcement in Europe, South and Central America and the Caribbean.

-In 2015, as part of the U.S. Attorney's Office's Violence Reduction Partnership, Jonathan founded a mentorship program with the legal academy magnet programs at Law Enforcement Officers' Memorial High School and Coral Reef Senior High School in Miami.
-The program features field trips and guest speakers, as well as helps equip students for careers in the legal field and law enforcement.
+In sum, during his time at the U.S. Attorney’s Office, Jonathan led hundreds of criminal investigations and represented the United States in jury trials and on appeal before the U.S. Court of Appeals for the 11th Circuit.
+As part of the U.S. Attorney's Office's Violence Reduction Partnership, Jonathan also founded a mentorship program with the legal academy magnet programs at Law Enforcement Officers' Memorial High School and Coral Reef Senior High School in Miami.

-Jonathan attended Georgetown University Law Center, where, as a student, he briefed and argued an appeal before the United States Court of Appeals for the District of Columbia Circuit.
+Jonathan attended Georgetown University Law Center where, as a student, he briefed and argued an appeal before the U.S. Court of Appeals for the District of Columbia Circuit.
 Prior to law school, Jonathan played college basketball at the University of Nevada-Las Vegas and University of Alaska-Fairbanks, where he won the athletic department's community service award.

 - U.S. v.
 Joyner, 882 F.3d 1369 (11th Cir.
 2018)